AviShah10/nba-playoff-prediction/README.md

 # NBA Playoff Prediction Algorithm (not done, will need to edit for word count/clarity)

 ## Introduction:

 The NBA is the world’s most competitive professional basketball league and each of its 30 teams try to win the NBA championship every season.
 Our project goal is to create a model to accurately predict which NBA teams have the best chance to make the NBA playoffs and win the NBA championship.

 NBA teams all want to make the playoffs to get a chance to win an NBA championship, but teams would like to know where they stand in relation to the rest of the teams in their respective conferences at the half point of the season.
 Our team is looking to use machine learning to predict the ranking of all teams at the end of the season so towards the end of the season, teams know what they need to do to get into the playoffs, or what they need to do to stay in the playoffs.

 ## Dataset

 Kaggle Dataset: https://www.kaggle.com/datasets/wyattowalsh/basketball/discussion
-This dataset has multiple different CSV’s for different basketball statistics.
-One of the CSV’s that we will use is the game.csv file which has information on all basketball games since 1946 and until January 2023.
-We will only need to use the last 23 years of data.
-This dataset includes nearly every statistical metric (i.e. W/L, MIN, PTS, FGM, REB, AST, TOV, PF, +/-, etc.) all of which can be used for our algorithms.
+The game.csv file in this dataset has information on all basketball games from 1946 until January 2023.
+We will only use the last 23 years of data.
+This dataset includes nearly every statistical metric (W/L, MIN, PTS, FGM, REB, AST, TOV, PF, +/-, and more) all of which can be used for our algorithms.

 NBA official Website: https://www.nba.com/stats/teams/boxscores?dir=A&sort=TEAM_NAME This dataset has all games and stats as presented by the NBA.
 Any games that cannot be accessed on the Kaggle Dataset (i.e. more recent games in 2023) can be loaded from here.